thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 I ask the client to fill out this table with all the tasks they currently do, or would like to do.
 For some we get started by listing their existing run-books.
-We always include people in the conversation who are actually doing the work, they are the ones who really know what's going on.
+We always involve the people who are actually doing the work, they are the ones who really know what's going on.
 I then tend to add in all the tasks they didn't realise they should do.

 Infrastructure Tasks | Operations Tasks
 --- | ---
-Create VPC<br>Create subnet<br>Destroy RDS instance<br>Create/destroy ephemeral testing env | Manage ephemeral testing env's (query, extend)<br>Modify ECS clusters<br>Database restore testing<br>Flip database cluster nodes for patching<br>Update ECS task definitions<br>Rotate AWS IAM deployment api keys<br>enable sales to spin up demo env's
+Create VPC<br>Create subnet<br>Destroy RDS instance<br>Create/destroy ephemeral testing env | Manage ephemeral testing env's (query, extend)<br>Modify ECS clusters<br>Database restore testing<br>Flip database cluster nodes for patching<br>Update ECS task definitions<br>Rotate AWS IAM deployment api keys<br>Enable sales-reps to spin up demo env's

 The key understanding here is that infrastructure tasks suit declarative tooling (Terraform, CloudFormation, etc), and operational tasks suit imperative tooling (Puppet, Ansible, etc).